ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > dcPower.MeasureVoltage() // Will throw fetch time out exception;
 > ```

-The `MeasureAndPublishCurrent` and `MeasureAndPublishVoltage`, and `PublishResults` methods will publish the measurement results using the leader pin name.
-It is recommended that you specify the leader pin in the pin field of related tests in the Test tab of the calling TestStand step when working with ganged pin groups.
+The `MeasureAndPublishCurrent` and `MeasureAndPublishVoltage`, and `PublishResults` methods will publish the measurement results using the name of the first pin in the ganged pin group, which is the pin associated with the leader channel.
+It is recommended that you specify the leader pin name in the Pin field of related tests in the Test tab of the calling TestStand step when working with ganged pin groups.
 > [!NOTE]
 > While the TestStand Semiconductor Module (TSM) allows values to be published by pin group name, it requires separate values for each of the pins within the pin group.
 For ganged channels, the results are stored in pin group name and no individual channel name is present in the returned `PinSiteData` object, therefore results are not published by the pin group name when working with ganged pin groups.